-We offer a variety of courses, in groups of no more than six students, that run anywhere from single, two-hour sessions through to longer courses that consist of weekly sessions run over a five-week period.
+We offer a variety of courses, in groups of no more than four students, that run anywhere from single, two-hour sessions through to longer courses that consist of weekly sessions run over a three-week period.
 Our classes are offered as either morning or afternoon sessions, Mondays to Fridays during school terms above the Parramatta Library.
 Our membership of the Australian Seniors Computer Clubs Association (ASCCA) links us to similar clubs across Australia.

 During the pandemic we are offering some face to face classes with restricted numbers, and also offering some courses and meetings via Zoom.

 ParraPals is an incorporated, not-for-profit association which is managed by an elected committee.
 We’re run entirely by volunteer seniors and, despite having no paid staff, we pride ourselves on offering services of the highest standard.
 To book classes, students must first join our club for a small joining fee plus an annual fee which helps cover the cost of our insurance and ensures we can keep our course costs as low as possible.
 Learn more about joining ParraPals here.